 To limit signalling overhead, the gNB can request the UE to provide NR capabilities for a restricted set of bands.
 When responding, the UE can skip a subset of the requested band combinations when the corresponding UE capabilities are the same.

+Despite the possibility to request specific information, the capability information message may be larger than what is possible to send in a single RRC message.
+In such situations, it is possible to segment the message and send capability information in several RRC segments (see subclause 7.x.1).

 End of CHANGES